Fluity Price Tops $0.0569 on Major Exchanges (FLTY)

-Fluity (CURRENCY:FLTY) traded 3.2% lower against the U.S. dollar during the 24 hour period ending at 10:00 AM ET on July 25th.
-One Fluity coin can now be purchased for $0.0569 or 0.00000167 BTC on popular exchanges.
-Fluity has a total market capitalization of $1.40 million and approximately $3,727.00 worth of Fluity was traded on exchanges in the last 24 hours.
-In the last seven days, Fluity has traded 10.9% lower against the U.S. dollar.
+Fluity (CURRENCY:FLTY) traded up 0.6% against the US dollar during the 1 day period ending at 19:00 PM Eastern on July 27th.
+Fluity has a market capitalization of $1.41 million and approximately $2,970.00 worth of Fluity was traded on exchanges in the last day.
+One Fluity coin can currently be bought for approximately $0.0569 or 0.00000145 BTC on popular cryptocurrency exchanges.
+In the last seven days, Fluity has traded up 8.2% against the US dollar.

 - KnoxFS (old) (KFX) traded up 4.3% against the dollar and now trades at $19.25 or 0.00049793 BTC.